 Trip generation was calculated as part of the original subdivision review in May,2021.
 At that time the proposed 50 units were anticipated to generate 293 weekday trips based on the Trip Generation Manual published by the Institute of Transportation Engineers this would include 22 trips in the weekday a.m. peak hour and 27 trips in the weekday p.m. peak hour.
 This was below the 100 peak hour trips that would require further review by MDOT.
-The reduction in the number of units from 50 to 45 (as proposed in the current application) would suggest there will be a reduction in the number of trips generated and so the Applicant has requested a waiver from the submission of a new traffic study.
+The reduction in the number of units from 50 to 42 (as proposed in the current application) would suggest there will be a reduction in the number of trips generated and so the Applicant has requested a waiver from the submission of a new traffic study.
 There are no high crash locations within the area or other issues identified for access onto US Route 1.
-The Board finds the standards of this section have been met.

-- F. Sewage disposal.
-The proposed subdivision will provide for adequate sewage waste disposal and will not cause an unreasonable burden on municipal services, if they are utilized; The subdivision will be served by public sewer.
-The applicant has submitted a letter from the Portland Water District (PWD) indicating capacity for sewage disposal.
-The Board finds the standards of this section have been met. - G. Municipal solid waste disposal.
-The proposed subdivision will not cause an unreasonable burden on the municipality's ability to dispose of solid waste, if municipal services are to be utilized:
+F. Sewage disposal.
+The proposed subdivision will provide for adequate sewage waste disposal and will not cause an unreasonable burden on municipal services, if they are utilized;

+The subdivision will be served by public sewer.
+The applicant has a letter from the Portland Water District (PWD) dated 10/13/21 confirming ability to serve.

+G. Municipal solid waste disposal.
+The proposed subdivision will not cause an unreasonable burden on the municipality's ability to dispose of solid waste, if municipal services are to be utilized;